No products in the cart.

 Audio program! (check our CLE Programs page for live versions)

 The second reason is that there’s always room for improvement.
-The author has spent over 25 years helping attorneys, CEO’s, non-profit leaders and executives improve their presentation skills.
+The author has spent more than 30 years helping attorneys, CEO’s, non-profit leaders and executives improve their presentation skills.
 She has run seminars, taken part in oral argument prep and privately coached numerous attorneys – both newcomers and old hands – and they all had one thing in common: They all improved significantly.

 Being Heard: Presentation Skills for Attorneys consolidates the most helpful and effective tips of the trade in order for you and your staff to become better public speakers.
 These tools have been time-tested and will help to ensure that both in and out of the courtroom, the reader projects the image and message that you want.